-Course Syllabus

 ENL 3122

 19th Century British Novel

-Pamela Gilbert (Links to an external site.)
+Pamela Gilbert

 pgilbert@ufl.edu

-Syllabus 3122 Spring 2016 17A9 TUR 2342 pers 9-177 (405-705pm)
+Syllabus 3122 Fall 2015- Section 1H64 TUR 1315 T 9-11 (405-707p)

+ENL 3122

+19th Century British Novel

+Pamela Gilbert

+pgilbert@ufl.edu

 Reading list:

 - Jane Austen, Pride and Prejudice

 - Charlotte Bronte, Jane Eyre

 - Elizabeth Gaskell, North and South

-- · Charles Dickens, Bleak House
+- Charles Dickens, Bleak House

-- · George Eliot, Mill on the Floss
+- George Eliot, Mill on the Floss

-- Braddon, M.E.
-Lady Audley's Secret
+- Broughton, Rhoda Cometh Up as a Flower

-- · Kipling, Rudyard Kim
+- Kipling, Rudyard Kim

 - Several short articles, to be available on Canvas

-I recommend the Broadview editions of these novels where possible, except for North and South.
-(If you already own these books in a good unabridged form, I do not require you to buy new ones.
-They are also all available online on Project Gutenberg.)
-I will give you a URL and ISBN to get a discount on the Broadview editions.
+I will be using the Broadview editions of these novels.
+If you already own these books in a good unabridged form, I do not require you to buy new ones, but be aware that we will be using the page numbers in class for the Broadviews.

 The Course:

 This course samples key developments in the British novel through the nineteenth century.
 We will examine the novels within three contexts: historical, literary-historical, and critical.
 If you have not had English 2022, you should plan to familiarize yourself with the period: the Norton Anthology introduction to the period is a good place to start.
 Gilmour's and Houghton's books are also very useful and are on reserve under our course number in the library.
 The Victorian period was the great age of the novel's emergence as a dominant popular form within a newly extensive literary marketplace, and Victorian novelists were consummate entertainers driven to sell widely and well.
 They were also preoccupied with the condition of their own culture; to paraphrase Richard Altick, rarely is the Present so much present in literature as it is in the novel of this period.
 Victorian novelists considered it their duty and pleasure to criticize, praise and generally comment upon current issues, and they developed new forms and genres to accommodate their purposes.
 These issues represent the formative phases of social concerns which we have inherited and which still define us: for example, the role of mass media, the ethics of capitalism, gender roles, the responsibilities of liberal government, the welfare state, pollution, the role of nation in the global community, etc. We will read a range of representative genres and consider them not only in the light of the emergence of the novel as a dominant form, but as documents of a culture's attempts to represent and work out these issues of contemporary importance - aesthetically and ethically - and consider the ways in which Victorian ideas resonate for us today.
-This course provides upper-division credit in the major, and will be taught with that in mind; therefore, students will be expected to know how to do research in the field and to attempt the application of critical frameworks.
+This course provides upper-division credit in the major, and will be taught with that in mind; therefore, students will be expected to know howto do research in the field and to attempt the application of critical frameworks.
 Due to the nature of the material, there is a considerable amount of reading.
 Carefully consider your reading speed and the expectations of the other courses you are taking before committing to this course.
 Attendance and Participation: